FionaCBL/HMDIngestWorkflowImprovement/README.md

 - SharepointTools.cs
     - Functions to interact with the HMD sharepoint site
     - Verifies site exists, loads from the digitisation workflow sharepoint list and prints specified fields for each item (shelfmark)
+    - Creates HMDObject items for each object returned from the sharepoint query.
+These have member functions of shelfmark, ID, system number and so on.
-    - These functions provide an input for the other functions defined in the `.cs` files listed below
+    - HMDObjects are used as an input for the other functions defined in the `.cs` files listed below
-- DirectorySearchTools.cs
-    - Contains functions to list the file contents of folder paths passed as an argument, including option to search recursively
 - InputOrderSpreadsheetTools.cs
     - Contains functions to generate input order CSV file for each shelfmark provided and perform XML checks.
+- LibraryAPIs.cs
+    - Contains functions to query library metadata APIs, return CSV files and write to sharepoint.
 - TextFileOutput.cs
-    - Functions to output text files after running some analysis on items in sharepoint, mainly used for development purposes so far
+    - Functions to output text files after running some analysis on items in sharepoint, used for development purposes.
 - HMDSharepointTests
-    - Project containing various test functions for the software tool.
+    - Various test functions for the software tool, mainly concerned with testing access to the sharepoint site.